Introduction to web hosting

 And there’s the rub – web pages are intended for general public access both day and night.
 Of course, web servers (i.e. the computers responsible for hosting websites) are configured differently to personal computers, normally relying on software specifically designed for multi and simultaneous network connections.
 Websites are comprised of numerous web pages, which collectively (counted in the billions) comprise the modern World Wide Web.

 Web hosting is the term given to describe the software and systems in place to ensure the availability of each and every webpage, typically subsumed within the definition of “web hosting services” and their respective providers.
 Naturally, it’s a huge industry.
 As websites have become more sophisticated, supporting systems have had to keep up the pace.
 Traffic for popular websites can easily exceed millions of individual visits per day, and sometimes billions.
 Facebook, for example, has a staggering 1.13 billion active users each day.
-This requires a whole lot of server power, spread across numerous server banks around the world within a CDN (Content Distribution Network, which we will talk about later on).
+This requires a whole lot of server power, spread across numerous server banks around the world within a CDN, which is discussed here.

 Websites themselves don’t require million-dollar supporting equipment to be available.
 The cost of maintenance isn’t necessarily relative to the website itself, but rather the amount of traffic it can expect to receive (and the sort of activity users get up to).
 The cost of web hosting corresponds to the above, with numerous options typically available for individuals, entrepreneurs, small businesses, and large organizations alike.
-However, web hosting is also measured by a web page’s "web space" requirement.
-Each website will have its own web space requirement, which is typically measured in megabytes.
-While there are other hardware requirements to consider and functions to cater for (involving, for example, greater GPU and CPU power), many web hosting providers will place a basic value on the amount of storage required.
+However, web hosting is also measured by a web page’s “webspace” requirement.
+Each website will have its own webspace requirement, which is typically measured in megabytes.
+While there are other hardware requirements to consider and functions to cater to (involving, for example, greater GPU and CPU power), many web hosting providers will place a basic value on the amount of storage required.

 Web hosting services aren’t the only option for getting your website out and about.
 Some might desire to host a website on their own computer or server at home.
 While this is possible, it naturally requires more tech know-how and research.
 As a basic guideline, you’ll need the following things to host a website from your home location: